 Review - 'The Calculating Stars' by Mary Robinette Kowal

-The Calculating Stars is an alternate history of a meteor hitting the earth in 1952, in what will eventually become an extinction-level event.
-So earth must fast-track its efforts to colonize space.
-And there is a group of amazing women astronauts ready to kick ass.
+There's nothing wrong with the premise.
+The Calculating Stars creates an alternative history in which a meteor is about to hit the earth in 1952, leading to what will eventually become an extinction level event.
+In light of this, earth must fast track its efforts to colonize space.
+And so steps in this group of amazing women astronauts ready to save the world.
 Sounds awesome, right?
 Well, it turns out to be terribly disappointing.

 Readaroo Rating: 2 stars